YWCA Knoxville and the Tennessee Valley | Programs & Services

 ASEP has trained staff available to meet families in the community and provide support to ensure success among enrolled students.
 Family outreach includes parenting groups, home visits, onsite and community meetings, and family events.

-Summer Kids in Play (SKIP)- Register here!
+Summer Kids in Play

-SKIP is a popular summer option for families needing a safe place for their kids during the summer break.
+SKIP is a popular summer option for families needing a safe place for their children during the summer break.
 This 8 week-long summer day camp offers enriching programming for children, ages 5 to 14.
 Students enjoy the summer reading challenge, intensive swim lessons, working in the garden, and cooking classes.
-Students also enjoy weekly field trips to local attractions such as Ijams Nature Center, The Muse Knoxville, Great Smoky Mountains National Park, and Zoo Knoxville.
+Students also enjoy weekly field trips to local attractions such as Ijams Nature Center, Muse Knoxville, Great Smoky Mountains National Park, and Zoo Knoxville.

 The Reach Program is a competitive, incentivized internship offered to young men and women, ages 15-18 years old.
 Students selected to participate in the program learn important skills for entering the workforce, including time management, accountability, conflict management, and financial literacy.
 Students meet with guest speakers from a variety of professions and have the opportunity to shadow professionals in a variety of careers.